3 charged in killing of missing pregnant Chicago woman Marlen Ochoa-Lopez

-Clarisa Figueroa and her daughter Desiree Figueroa face murder charges in the death of Marlen Ochoa-Lopez Chicago police Superintendent Eddie Johnson announced at a press conference Thursday.
+Clarisa Figueroa, 46, and her daughter Desiree Figueroa, 24, face murder charges in the death of Marlen Ochoa-Lopez Chicago police Superintendent Eddie Johnson announced at a press conference Thursday.

 "Words cannot express how disgusting and thoroughly disturbing these allegations are," Johnson said.